Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Introduction

 The fact that $\phi=\phi_{\text{eq}}$ does not preclude the combined variation of $G$ and $c$ but constrains them to follow $\frac{1}{\phi}\frac{d\phi}{dx^{0}}=-\left[\frac{1}{G}\frac{dG}{dx^{0}}-3\frac{1}{c}\frac{dc}{dx^{0}}\right]=0$ in a homogeneous and isotropic spacetime, i.e.

 This means that if $c$ varies with respect to the ``time''-coordinate $x^{0}=ct$, then it is mandatory that $G$ varies as well; and it does so according to (\ref{eq:G(c)}).
 The latter was pointed out by Gupta in \cite{Gupta2020} and explored in a number of papers \cite{Gupta2021,Holanda2025,Cuzinatto2023,Cuzinatto2025}.
 In this paper, we will assess our Brans-Dicke-like model with covarying $G$ and $c$ from the observational data.
+It is important to highlight that this model does not allow us to determine the specific dynamics of $c$ (or $G$).
+For this, another degree of freedom should be introduced.
+In particular, a model in which $G$ and $c$ are treated as independent fields was explored in \cite{Cuzinatto2025}; there, the dynamics of both fields are constrained by a specific choice of the parameters of their kinetic terms.
+The present work can be interpreted as a reduction of this two-fields dynamical model caused by this constraint.
+Although restrictive, this hypothesis is used to bring about the phenomenological relation Eq. (\ref{eq:G(c)}) obtained by Gupta in other papers.
+In this context, the dependence of $c$ on $x^{0}$ is done by means of three different parameterizations that are constrained by observational data.